ezed413/battery-check/README.md

-battery-check - firmware for a battery voltage check box that gives the voltage in percent on an OLED display.
-Box uses a Arduino Nano controller.
+battery-check - firmware for a battery voltage tester box.
+Displays voltage in percentage on an OLED display.
+The tester uses an Arduino Nano controller.